Swarajrathod2003/Introduction-to-Data-Analytics-on-Google-Cloud/README.md

 Welcome to my learning journal for the **Google Skills – Data Analyst Learning Path**.
 This repository documents my daily learning as I explore **Data Analytics on Google Cloud** through structured notes and hands-on labs.

+I already work with data analytics using **Python, SQL, Power BI, Tableau, and Machine Learning**.
+Through this repository, I'm expanding those skills to **cloud-scale analytics** using Google Cloud services like **BigQuery, Dataflow, Looker, Vertex AI**, and more.

 Each day includes:
 - 📄 Polished PDF study notes
-- 💡 Key concepts and practical learnings
+- 💡 Key concepts explained in simple language
-- 🚀 Progress tracked throughout the learning path
+- 🚀 Hands-on learning and practical insights

 ---